aleksibovellan/wazuh-alerts-to-signal/README.md

 sudo reboot
 ```

-After reboot, VPN should be connected automatically:
+After reboot, VPN should be connected automatically from now on:

 ```bash
 nordvpn status